 This approach involves removing a small piece of bone from the ear canal to access and remove small tumours confined to the internal auditory canal, the narrow passageway from the brain to the inner ear.
-Middle Fossa approach lets the surgeons preserve a patient’s hearing ability.
+Middle Fossa approach lets the surgeons preserve the patient’s hearing ability.

 A newer, less invasive technique called total endoscopic resection allows surgeons to remove acoustic neuromas using a small camera interpolated through a hole in the skull.
 This method is offered only at selected medical centres by highly trained surgeons.
-Initial studies claim success rates on par with the conventional surgery methods.
+Initial studies claim success rates on par with conventional surgery methods.

 There are two widely accepted ways in which radiation therapy is used on the patients.
 Either one of them is used to treat the patient.

 Single-fraction stereotactic radiosurgery, in which multiple small beams of radiation are targeted at a tumour in a single session.

 Multi-session fractionated stereotactic radiotherapy, which delivers lower doses of radiation every day, for several weeks.
 Studies imply that multi-session therapy may protect the hearing ability of the patients better than SRS.